-The MP category contains GAP blocks that are created for use by MultiProg.
+The LL category contains GAP blocks that are created for use by Ladder Logic.

-The programmer should refer to KW Software - Multiprog IEC 611-31-3 programming tool for more information on programming structure and methodology.
+The programmer should refer to Woodward Ladder Logic programming tool for more information on programming structure and methodology.

-Allen-Bradley Flex IO-
+Allen-Bradley Flex IO

-The GTC190 includes a third GAP file (p/n 5418-2415) that contains all of the GAP blocks that are required to interface to a defined set of Allen-Bradley Flex I/O Modules (1794-series).
+The GTC190A Master GAP file includes sheets that contains all of the GAP blocks that are required to interface to a defined set of Allen-Bradley Flex I/O Modules (1794-series).
 The user can use the program to access all inputs and outputs as well as fault flags for the individual modules and channels.

 The Allen-Bradley Flex IO design utilizes a PROFIBUS communication head that has up to 8 IO module blocks programmed after it.
 In the GTC implementation 4 heads are used designated as Slave 1 through Slave 4.
-The GTC190 comes with an installation CD of the Applicom I/O configuration tool (Version 2.1 - Service Pack 2).
-After installing this the user will need to go to the Woodward website and download and install the service pack version 3 for this tool.
+The GTC190A comes with an installation CD of the Applicom I/O configuration tool (Version 2.2).
 Once this is done the user will need to construct a setup file to match his actual hardware.
 It is important that the layout match the one shown in the control wiring appendix of this manual.
 Either the AB Profibus or ProSoft communication heads can be used, however they do require different Applicom configuration files.
-The DeviceNet equipment must also be defined in this file.
 An example applicom file is supplied on the CD and can be used as a guide in adding this information to the specific Applicom file configuration for the system.
 Once the file setup is complete it must be 'compiled' by the applicom tool to create an applicom.ply file.
-This file must be placed on the AtlasPC with the application to allow the GAP to interface to the distributed I/O.
+This file must be placed on the Atlas-IITM with the application to allow the GAP to interface to the distributed I/O.